Do you love grass-fed beef steaks and other products? Getting them cheap with the best quality isn’t possible.

 They’re super lean–only soft if don rare or medium rare.

-Chances are pretty high that these top sirloin grass beef steaks at Costco might not please you, especially if you’re new to tasting grass fed beef.
+Chances are pretty high that these top sirloin grass beef steaks at Costco might not please you, especially if you’re new to tasting grass-fed beef.

 Pros

-- 100% grass-fed, and hormones free
+- 100% grass-fed and hormone-free

 - Antibiotic-free